-Below, Kendall and I have rounded up an awesome list of simple, practical ideas to inspire your at-home self-care menu.
+Below, I’ve rounded up a list of simple, practical ideas to inspire your at-home self-care menu.
 These things are simple, don’t often take up a lot of time, but they can really make a world of difference in your mental and emotional wellbeing!
+(Not to mention, most don’t even involve leaving your house!)

-Tip: Get out a piece of paper and jot down your favorites from the list below so you always have reminders of ways you can take time out of your day for yourself!
+Tip: Get out a piece of paper and jot down your favorites from the list below, and stick it somewhere you’ll always see it, so you always have reminders of ways you can take time out of your day for yourself!

 30+ At-Home Self Care Ideas